toa-io/toa/libraries/pointer/readme.md

-# Common Connector Solutions
+# Pointer

+Library to declare, deploy and resolve URI to connect to.
+Used by connectors.

-## URI Set Context Annotation
+## Annotation

 Declaration of a set of hosts, matching exact components, namespaces with a default value for non-matched ones.